emqx/emqx-docs/en_US/changes/known-issues-5.1.0.md

     ```

     > **Workaround:**
-    > Execute the start/stop command on all nodes in the cluster or use the dashboard to manage the plugin.
+    > Execute the start/stop command on all nodes in the cluster or use the Dashboard to manage the plugin.

 -   **No Authentication Enabled in Connection Mode for Coap Gateway is Disallowed.**